Amplitudes/amplitudes/_pages/home.md

 Like players of [*advanced chess*](https://en.wikipedia.org/wiki/Advanced_Chess), group members are encouraged to invoke algorithms and automation to aid in tactically navigating the diverging tree of candidate moves.

-  The group is located along the lake just north of Chicago in the [Department of Physics and Astronomy](https://www.physics.northwestern.edu) of the Weinberg College of Arts \& Sciences of [Northwestern University](https://www.northwestern.edu) in the USA and in the [Saclay plateau](https://en.wikipedia.org/wiki/Paris-Saclay), at the [Institute for Theoretical Physics (IPhT)](http://ipht.cea.fr/en/), [CEA-Saclay](http://www-centre-saclay.cea.fr/en) and [University of Paris-Saclay](https://www.universite-paris-saclay.fr/en) in France.
+  With JJ Carrasco joining the faculty at Northwestern University the group now has an international presence.
+In the USA the group is located along the lake just north of Chicago in the [Department of Physics and Astronomy](https://www.physics.northwestern.edu) of the Weinberg College of Arts and Sciences of [Northwestern University](https://www.northwestern.edu).
+In France, the group is hosted on the [Saclay plateau](https://en.wikipedia.org/wiki/Paris-Saclay), at the [Institute for Theoretical Physics (IPhT)](http://ipht.cea.fr/en/), [CEA-Saclay](http://www-centre-saclay.cea.fr/en) and [University of Paris-Saclay](https://www.universite-paris-saclay.fr/en).

   The group is run by [Prof. John Joseph M. Carrasco](http://prettyquestions.com).
 You can find most of the group's publications [here](/publications/).
 You can learn more about individual group members [here](/members/).